What is Melanoma?

 - Surgical excision is the best treatment for early stage melanoma.
 Various other procedures, such as cryotherapy, PTD therapy, and laser therapy, may be used in early-stage melanoma treatment.

-Does vitamin D prevent melanoma?
+Does vitamin D prevent skin cancer?

-- High vitamin D concentrations have been proven to slow down the progress of melanoma and improve melanoma patients’ survival rates.
+- High vitamin D concentrations have been proven to slow down the progress of melanoma and improve patients’ survival rates.

 - Skin Cancer / Melanoma Center: Signs, Treatments, Symptoms, Types, Causes, and Tests